kalyan0996/Amazon-Clone/README.md

-# Amazon Clone - Complete Deployment Guide (AWS EC2 → Kubernetes → ArgoCD)
+# Amazon Clone — Complete Deployment Guide (AWS EC2 → Kubernetes → ArgoCD)

-# Amazon Clone Deployment Guide

 This guide explains how to deploy the complete Amazon Clone project from scratch on a fresh AWS EC2 Ubuntu server.